Decision Points

 Pros

-Natural temperature regulation, odor control, premium feel, stable cushion retention
+Natural temperature regulation, odor control, softer hand feel, stable cushion retention

 Watch-outs